nirum/descent/docs/install.rst

 Dependencies
 ------------

-Descent works on Python 3.3-3.5, and Python 2.7.
+Descent works on Python 3.3-3.5.
 It has only been tested on CPython (not tested on PyPy yet!).

 In addition, descent requires the following packages: